Atopic Dermatitis and a Low-Carb Diet

 Have you tried a change in your diet to help with your eczema?
 Have you found one which helped?

-What type of diet, if any, have you found helped with your atopic dermatitis?
+What type of diet, if any, has helped with your atopic dermatitis?